marcohu/rules_antlr/docs/setup.md

 invocation.

-As a convenience there is also a shortcut for the ["optimized fork"](https://github.com/tunnelvisionlabs/antlr4) maintained by Sam Harwell:
+As a convenience there is also a shortcut for the ["optimized" fork](https://github.com/tunnelvisionlabs/antlr4) maintained by Sam Harwell:

 ```python
 load("@rules_antlr//antlr:deps.bzl", "antlr4_optimized_dependencies")